divyanshsingh101/divyanshsingh101/README.md

 <h3 align="left">Hi 👋!
-My name is Divyansh Singh, and I'm currently a second-year undergraduate student at Motilal Nehru National Institute of Technology (MNNIT), pursuing my Bachelor's degree in [Your Branch, e.g., Computer Science and Engineering.</h3>
+My name is Divyansh Singh, and I'm currently a second-year undergraduate student at Motilal Nehru National Institute of Technology (MNNIT), pursuing my Bachelor's degree in Computer Science and Engineering.</h3>

 ###